• Skip to main content

 Your brand

 Even if you are blogging for fun the branding of your site is important even if it’s just a logo, it’s good to have something that people will identify with your blog.
 Think about the design of your blog and the colour scheme.
 Will you use a logo or will you use an avatar for branding?
-Will you buy a custom domain or will you start off using the free blog spaces like WordPress.com?
+Will you buy a custom domain or will you start off using free blog spaces like WordPress.com?
 What about vanity URLs?
 Try to establish your brand from the start and build on it as you grow.

 Your style

 If you are here then you already know what you are going to write about so I will skip that and talk about writing style.
 What kind of writer are you?
 Think about how you will write your posts and write in a style that is comfortable for you.
 There’s no point in trying to maintain a style that isn’t you.
 If you are not funny, don’t try to be funny.
-If like me, sarcasm is your go to place, remember that it doesn’t translate well to text without some signposting.
+If like me, sarcasm is your go-to place, remember that it doesn’t translate well to text without some signposting.

 Accessible website

-accessibility-istock_000018485189small-600pxWhen thinking about web design for your blog you should make sure the site will be accessible in popular browsers.
+When thinking about web design for your blog you should make sure the site will be accessible in popular browsers.
 You can draw the line at Internet Explorer 6 as many designers simply refuse to code for it.
-Your website should be mobile friendly as more and more people read websites on their smart phones.
+Your website should be mobile-friendly as more and more people read websites on their smartphones.

 Companies pay thousands to bespoke Content Management providers and then get locked in when technology changes.
 Pretty soon a site that was once compliant fails to pass or just scrapes through.

-As a blogger you need to make sure your website is future proof.
+As a blogger, you need to make sure your website is future proof.
 That means when technology changes your software can be updated with minimal or no cost to meet those changes.

 Open Source (free) software such as WordPress and Joomla continually march with the times.